nronzel/realescrape-go/README.md

 ## Installation

+> Currently in the process of splitting the codebase into separate packages and
+>creating the API.
+The instructions will be updated when the API is finished.
+>Once the API is done and verified working, I will begin working on the front end.

 #### 1. Install Go

 To install and run this scraper locally, you will first need to ensure you have